Banner Image Source Original image held by the Harvard-Yenching Library

 • an optional cover letter.

 • Do not include your name or any acknowledgments in article manuscript submissions (new or revised).
 If you cite your own work do not refer to it as “my” work in the submitted manuscript.
-This anonymity is for review purposes; in the final article as well as in book reviews and review essays, we prefer authors to use “my” in reference to their own work.
+This anonymity is for review purposes; in the final article, we prefer authors to use “my” in reference to their own work.
 Article authors are allowed to include a brief acknowledgment note in the final publication.

 • Everything—text, notes, block quotations, figure captions, tables—must be double-spaced.